 Thomas Eye Group has a Dry Eye Center of Excellence, at our Roswell location, and offers state of the art technology, called Tear Osmilarity, to diagnose which type of dry eye you have and how to best manage it.
 We now have a technology called Lipiflow, to treat the more common evaporative dry eye.
 Structural damage to the Meibomian Gland can be identified with high definition imaging called Lipiscan.

 Lipiflow treatment opens obstructions in the Meibomian Glands and can restore gland function.
 It does this by applying heat and massage to the inner surface of the eyelids.
-Treatment takes approximately twelve minutes and is not painful.
+The treatment takes approximately twelve minutes and is not painful.
 Patients report improvement in their symptoms, are less dependent on the use of artificial tears and may be able to comfortably wear their contact lenses again.

 Take back control of your life.
 Don’t let dry eye rule your life.
 Call Thomas Eye Group to learn more about Lipiflow treatment and how it can help you.
 To schedule an appointment with our Dry Eye Specialist, Dr. Stuart Newman, contact our Roswell office today at 770-475-5515.